-GEO and SEO: Rivals or Partners?
+GEO and SEO: Rival or Partner?

-Scenario 1: Schema Markup Overload — The "Add Everything" Fallacy
+Scenario 1: Schema Markup Overload — The 'Add Everything' Fallacy

 What's Happening?